 Why Is Fibromyalgia Hard to Treat?

 Doctors have yet to determine an exact cause of fibromyalgia, making it a difficult condition to diagnose and treat.
 They can test for osteoarthritis and rheumatoid arthritis, as well as other causes of chronic pain, but there is no specific test for fibromyalgia.
-A blood test can identify blood cell markers in people with fibromyalgia, but the test by itself may not lead to a fibromyalgia diagnosis.
+A blood test can identify blood cell markers in people with this symptom, but the test by itself may not lead to that diagnosis.

 Experts believe some events (such as stressors, traumas, hormone changes, or certain chemicals) can trigger the abnormal amounts and behaviors of certain neurotransmitters associated with fibromyalgia.
 For example, people with fibromyalgia often experience reduced serotonin levels (and likely clinical depression).